ku-nlp/JMRD/README.md

 - `dialog_id`: unique dialogue ID.
 - `movie_title`: movie title recommended in the dialogue.
 - `first_speaker`: The first speaker of that dialogue.
 It is either `seeker` or `recommender`.
 - `questionnaire`: The results of the post-task questionnaires for the recommender and the seeker.
-All questions are answered on a 5-point Likert scale, with five being the best and one being the worse. `-1` indicates a missing answer to that question.
+All questions are answered on a 5-point Likert scale, with five being the best and one being the worst. `-1` indicates a missing answer to that question.
   - `Q1`: Do you like movies?
   - `Q2`: Did you enjoy the dialogue?
   - `Q3`: Do you know the movie you recommended (or that was recommended to you)?